4.6 Access to quality services

 The National Solidarity Fund (Fonds national de solidarité) grants costs of living allowance to support low income households.
 The amount depends on the composition of the household and on its revenue.

 Further provisions do not exclusively address young people in poverty or at risk of poverty.
-However they are worth mentioning, as they make an important contribution to the social balance:
+However they are worth mentioning, since they make an important contribution to the social balance:

 Family allowances (allocations familiales)